openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 #### component.get_detections_from_audio(audio_job)

 Used to detect objects in an audio file.
-Currently, audio files are not logically segmented, so a job will contain the entirety of the audio file.

 * Method Definition:
 ```python